I came across Kontent Machine (latest version 3) recently and decided to have a look see into what this program does.

-It’s basically a program that takes content whether yours or someone else’s, spins it and distributes it across various places to provide your site with backlinks.
+It’s basically a program that takes content whether yours or someone else’s, spins it and distributes it across various places to provide your site with backlinks, but in a bad way backlinking is done as I will explain.
 In addition the focus is also to help you generate a lot of content quickly without having to put in the work yourself.

-This is where Kontent Machine comes into the picture and aims to minimize that effort by helping you create automatic content with the push of a button that can either be used on your website or distributed to other websites, providing you backlinks (links to your website) thereby giving it more authority in search engines.
+This is where Kontent Machine comes into the picture and aims to minimize that effort by helping you create automatic content (that phrase should be a warning to you) with the push of a button that can either be used on your website or distributed to other websites, providing you backlinks (links to your website) thereby giving it more authority in search engines.

 You basically enter keywords you wish to rank under as well as paste your own content into the system.
 The system then takes that content, use a spinner software to “duplicate” the content, but in different words and spreads it across various places.